 First thing first, we are just going to pass through some interesting facts when it comes to this small country.
 Maybe I said small, but trust me, this has a pretty rich history.

 It is settled in the southeast part of Europe.
-Its capital city is called Belgrade or Beograd, how Serbian people call it(Beograd - literally means the 'White city').
-When you look at the map, it's in the pure center of Serbia.
-It's a very modern city, and the interesting fact is that it is the biggest construction worksite in Europe(another Wow).
+Its capital city is Belgrade or Beograd, as Serbian people call it(Beograd – literally means the ‘White city’).
+When you look at the map, it’s in the pure center of Serbia.
+It’s a very modern city, and the interesting fact is that it is the biggest construction worksite in Europe(another Wow).

 As you may see, Serbia has a three-colored flag, with red, blue, and white colors, a two-headed eagle with a Serbian crown on the top, and a coat of arms called ‘četiri ocila’ (red shield in the middle).
 It’s pretty hard to translate the last one, but ‘četiri’ means four, and ‘ocila’ is meant for those ‘C’ letters, and as you may see, it’s four of them.

-Okay, so don't be too confused, but everything will be explained in the text, so if this sounds interesting to you, please jump on and read everything, you'll learn a lot trust me!
+Okay, so don’t be too confused, but everything will be explained in the text, so if this sounds interesting to you, please jump on and read everything; you’ll learn a lot trust me!

 Also, Serbia has pretty interesting cinematography, so if you are interested in Serbian films and learning Serbian, check out this interesting text.

 As I may say a couple of times, Serbia is one of the oldest European countries, and the history of its flag is pretty interesting.
-The flag of Serbia has been changed through history a couple of times.
+The flag of Serbia has been changed throughout history a couple of times.

 But this, as they like to call it, Modern Flag, also has a pretty interesting history, and it dates from the year 1835 when Serbia brought its first constitution and almost got freed from the Turkish empire.